The Blitz: Wednesday, October 13, 2021

 Morning Headlines

-On Tuesday, the Dolphins announced they have signed wide receiver Travis Fulgham and added him to their practice squad and released wide receiver Brandon Powell from the practice squad.
+On Tuesday, the Miami Dolphins announced they have signed linebacker Vince Biegel to the practice squad and released linebacker Shaquem Griffin from the practice squad.

-Dolphins rookie tackle Liam Eichenberg has played multiple positions thus far with his time on the Dolphins.
-Last Sunday, he started the game at left tackle, a position he played during his time at Notre Dame.
-Liam spoke to the media about being moved to left tackle and said, "It was great.
-It was a great opportunity to get back out there at left tackle.
-Just take a little bit more time to get back in the swing of things, get back in the groove.
-It's tackle – right or left.
-I'm excited just to be able to play."
+The Dolphins will play six of their next eight games at Hard Rock Stadium.
+The first of those is this Sunday, October 24 at 1 p.m. vs. Atlanta.

-Safety Brandon Jones was asked about what it will be like this week playing a game in London and if he is looking forward to it.
-Brandon said, "I'm really excited.
-I've actually never left the country yet.
-I just got my passport a couple months ago.
-So, I'm excited for that, just to get out and see some new things.
-Obviously, traveling and losing time is going to be huge for us.
-I think if we can stay on top of that as a team, that can kind of give us somewhat of an advantage.
-But yeah, I'm overall excited.
-The mission and the gameplan are still the same.
-We are attacking it like it's a normal week, even though we leave on Thursday.
-I'm really excited to get out of the country for the first time and I think it's going to be awesome."
+Miami has not played Atlanta in the regular season since 2017, when the Dolphins earned a 20-17 road victory.
+Miami has won two in a row and nine of the 13 overall meetings between the teams.
+The Dolphins and Falcons did meet earlier this year in the preseason, with the Dolphins winning 37-17.

 Latest Dolphins Podcasts